iganari/handson-cloudpubsub-to-slack-through-cloudfunctions/README.md

-# Handson On Cloud Pub/Sub to Slack through Cloud Functions
+# Handson On Pub/Sub to Slack through Cloud Functions

 ## 概要